 Disa is a genus in the family Orchidaceae and is mostly found in southern and eastern Africa.
 Species are deciduous or evergreen terrestrial plants with both tuberous and stoloniferous root systems.
 They are found from sea level to about 7000 feet.
-Species G-N are found on this page.
+Species g-n are found on this page.

 Disa graminifolia Ker Gawl. ex Spreng., syn.
 Herschelianthe graminifolia, is a species with 4 to 6 basal grasslike leaves and 2 to 6 sweetly scented flowers with bright blue to violet-purple sepals, petals that are mauve-purple and green, and a purple-violet streaked lip.
 It grows from .5-1 m and is found on dry sunny mountain slopes in dense vegetation in the southwestern Cape.
 It blooms January to March and is pollinated by carpenter bees.
 Photos by Ragnhild Crawford and Cameron McMaster taken at Napier in the Overberg.

 Disa hians (L.f.)
 Spreng., syn.
 Herschelianthe hians, grows from 30 to 60 cm and is found in gravely flats and sandstone slopes in the southern and southeastern Cape.
 It flowers from late spring to early summer, usually after fire.
 The few flowers in a lax raceme are pale to purple-blue with a lip darker than sepals.
-The first photo taken by Cameron McMaster in the Eastern Cape.
-The second photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.
+The first photo was taken by Cameron McMaster in the Eastern Cape.
+The second photo from the book Plants of the Klein Karoo is courtesy of Jan and Anne Lise Schutte-Vlok.

 Disa inflexa (Lindl.)
 Mundt ex Bolus, syn.
 Schizodium inflexum, occurs from the Bokkeveld Mountains to the Eastern Cape on seasonally moist, sandy flats.
-It is similar to Disa bifida but has smaller flowers with white sepals and yellow petals and lip.
+It is similar to Disa bifida, but has smaller flowers with white sepals and yellow petals and lip.
 It flowers spring to summer on plants up to 30 cm tall.
-The photo below from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.
+The photo below from the book Plants of the Klein Karoo is courtesy of Jan and Anne Lise Schutte-Vlok.

 Disa lugens Bolus, syn.
 Herschelianthe lugens is found on sandstone slopes from the Cape peninsula to Grahamstown.
 Cream-green flowers appear in spring.
 Photos by Cameron McMaster taken in the Eastern Cape.

 Disa multifida Lindl. is a widespread species found on sandstone slopes from the Cedarberg to the Swartberg Mountains.
 Growing up to 60 cm tall when in flower in summer, it has basal linear leaves dry at flowering.
-Flowers are a light blue with darker blue and green markings.
+Flowers are light blue with darker blue and green markings.
 This species is distinctive with a very long lip.
-The photos below from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.
+The photos below from the book Plants of the Klein Karoo are courtesy of Jan and Anne Lise Schutte-Vlok.